As the end of an age approaches, gods whisper horrors, families scheme for power, and one woman may hold the secret to a lost legacy.

 5. The Gone series by Michael Grant - Can I just live inside Michael Grant's head please?
 Mutated worm creatures, a kid who can fry other people's brains, parasitic bugs that eat people from the inside out, a boy who comes back from the dead with a mutant arm that he uses to whip people . . . yeah, that is just the tip of the iceberg.

 6. This Is Not A Test and Please Remain Calm by Courtney Summers - This is one duology you will not want to miss.
 Think The Walking Dead, but with teenagers.
 A virus infects society and turns people into zombies.
 One bite and you are affected.
 These books were high speed action from beginning to end.
 No one is safe and man, those zombies are freaking terrifying.
-I am still reeling from the ending.
+I am still reeling from the ending.7.
+Sister by Rosamund Lupton - A mystery about a woman trying to locate her missing sister.
+The ending of this book had a huge twist and it still gives me chills to think about it.

 8. Alice by Christina Henry - This is not the sweet story from childhood.
 No, this is dark and twisted.
 Believe me when I say you would not want to come upon the Caterpillar in a dark alley.